ims-fhs/osrmr/cran-comments.md

 ## Reverse dependencies

 There are no reverse dependencies affected.
-This version does only introduce minor API changes, namely an optional parameter 'timeout' for the functions 'viaroute' and 'nearest' that is preset to 0.001s.
+This version does avoid calls to 'closeAllConnections' as necessary change in order to remain on CRAN.
+Moreover this version introduces minor API changes ...

 ---